modelica/newsletter/_2022-01/FMI-news.md

 #### FMI 3.0 Release Plan

 The FMI 3.0 standard is currently in Beta.5 stage.
-The release candididate RC.1 is in preparation and shall be published this week.
+The release candididate RC.1 is in preparation and shall be published beginning of April 2022.

 Everyone is encouraged to perform a final inspection to the current version of the FMI 3.0 standard (see https://github.com/modelica/fmi-standard) and report findings NOW.